ChYuvaSathwik/ChYuvaSathwik-PythonVoiceAssistantSathwik/README.md

 # 🧠 Sathwik Voice Assistant

-A smart Python desktop voice assistant that listens to your voice and performs cool actions like playing YouTube songs, opening apps, telling time, searching Wikipedia, and telling jokes.
+A smart desktop voice assistant built in Python that listens to your commands and performs actions like playing YouTube videos, opening applications, telling time, searching Wikipedia, and even telling programming jokes — all with your voice!

 ---

 ## 🛠️ Tools Required

 - Python 3.8 or above
-- VS Code (or any editor)
+- VS Code (or any code editor)
 - A microphone
 - Internet connection (for YouTube & Wikipedia)